 Visitors to Scotland’s Highlands have always liked to imagine that they are traveling through a landscape untouched by human hands.
 Here, at the northernmost tip of the United Kingdom, there are more red deer than residents and it is not unusual for a trip to the nearest supermarket to take the best part of a day.
 The countryside is vast and brutal, with peat bogs, freezing lochs and bare mountains reaching up to a sky that always threatens rain.
 This This story is from Kinfolk Issue Forty-Five Buy Now Related Stories Arts & Culture Garden Issue 45 Piet Oudolf The Dutch designer bringing life—and death—to traditional gardens.
 Arts & Culture Issue 45 Cara Marie Piazza The New Yorker wringing color from the city's waste and weeds.
 Arts & Culture Issue 45 Ayana Omilade Flewellen A scholar at one with the elements.
 Arts & Culture Issue 45 Gabe Verduzco A microscopic tour of California’s beetles and botanicals.
 Arts & Culture Issue 45 Ella Al-Shamahi The scientist digging for history in the world’s most hostile landscapes.
-Arts & Culture Issue 45 Yoga with Adriene The internet’s best friend is—finally—finding her own flow.
+Arts & Culture Issue 47 Alice Sheppard On dance as a channel to commune with the body—even when it hurts.